pauleveritt/visual_debugging_games/docs/_sources/testing/index.rst.txt

 #. *Select method*.
 Click the checkbox to generate a test ``test_reset_pos``
    and click ``OK``.

-#. *Add to git*.
-Say yes to add the new test file to git.

 #. *Run the test*.
 Right-click in the ``test_coin.py`` editor and choose
    ``Run 'Unittests in test_co...`` to run the file under the project-default test runner (Python's standard ``unittest``.)